alun-thomas/covidisolation/README.md

 # covidisolation
 R source code for programs to calculate the state probabilities during an individual's progress through the course of infection following an exposure to SARS-CoV-2.
-For complete information see "The probability that a previously susceptible individual is infected as a function of time after exposure to SARS-CoV-2" by Thomas, Khader, Hersh and Samore (2023).
+For complete information see the manuscript in the provided pdf file.

+**isol.pdf** is "The probability that a previously susceptible individual is infected as a function of time after exposure to SARS-CoV-2" by Thomas, Khader, Hersh and Samore.

-**covid.R** gives the general programs.
+**covid.R** is a file of R code that defines the general programs for the probability calculations.

 **isol.R** gives the code used to generate the plots and tables used in the manuscript.